Gregstrq/LightLattices.jl/docs/src/manual.md

 lattice[I::CartesianIndex{D}, ic::Int, ig::Int]
 ```
 !!! note
-	One can always index into lattice as if it has a `HomogeneousCell` unit cell, i.e., using the default style for lattices with `HomogeneousCell` unit cell.
+	One can always index into lattice as if it has a `HomogeneousCell` basis cell, i.e., using the default style for lattices with `HomogeneousCell` basis cell.

 ### Alternative style